-The CNCA has one simple mission: we work tirelessly to ensure that Canadian mining, oil and gas companies respect human rights and the environment when working abroad.
+The CNCA has one simple mission: we work tirelessly to ensure that Canadian companies respect human rights and the environment when working abroad.

 To do this, we advocate for policy and law reform, we monitor government policy and we provide advice to ensure that both government and business uphold Canada’s international human rights and environmental commitments.

 Those who believe they have been harmed by Canadian companies overseas should have access to Canadian courts and a human rights ombudsperson with real powers to conduct independent investigations, recommend redress, and help prevent future cases of corporate abuse.